stanislavbrtna/svs-script/SYNTAX.md

 Function *len()* returns length of given string.

     return len("abcd");
 Result of this will be 4.
+Since v.
+1.4 this function also returns lenght of given array.
 #### Get char at posiotion (getcp)
 Function *getcp(string, position)* returns new string containing only one char that is at given position in a given string.
 If the position is invalid, then it returns empty string.